 Please consider that, in the case of virtual care, consent is needed in two aspects of your dietetic care.
 First, a client must understand the potential risks vs benefits of providing personal information over a virtual platform.
 Consent must be obtained for using the platform.
 Second, consent must be obtained for any treatment plan, as per the third bullet above.

 Finally, obtaining consent doesn’t specifically require “signed consent”; rather, you are required to have a record that informed consent was provided.
 This can be as simple as a check box, a declaration or a simple clear statement in your documentation.
 Similarly, it is as crucial for you to document if consent is withdrawn.
-For your information, I have also included a PDF of the Consent to Treatment Guidelines, which do not appear on our new website yet and are, in fact, under minor revision at this time.

 Q4: One of the care homes I work in is a privately run facility and I have a contract with them to provide dietitian services.
 I am being requested to contact the families of residents when I make diet changes.
 Should I assume “blanket consent” has been given by the families simply because they admitted their loved one to the facility?
 Some of the residents have dementia so they are unable to give consent.

-Regardless of whether the facility is private (and you are a private practitioner there) or part of a Health Authority (and you are an employee there), the first question to ask yourself is “What is the capacity of your residents?”.
+Regardless of whether the facility is private (and you are a private practitioner there) or part of a Health Authority (and you are an employee there), the first question to ask yourself is “What is the capacity of the residents?”.
 Some of them have dementia, which means they may not be capable of making their own medical decisions.
 In this case, it would be appropriate for you to communicate proposed changes to and obtain consent for a revised nutrition plan of care, such as a change in therapeutic diet, with the Power of Attorney, or Substitute Decision Maker.
-For a resident that is capable of making his/her own medical decisions, you are not able to provide any information to the resident’s family without consent from the resident.
+For a resident that is capable of making their own medical decisions, you are not able to provide any information to the resident’s family without consent from the resident.

 It is difficult to imagine a setting where a “blanket consent” would be appropriate, or what that would look like.
-Certainly, any change to a medical plan of care requires renewed consent and so blanket consent cannot be assumed.
+Certainly, any change to a health care plan requires renewed consent and so blanket consent cannot be assumed.
 Nor can “blanket consent” be assumed for ongoing communication with family members.
 Consent is required when there is a change to the original nutrition plan of care, as well as when communicating updates to family members.
 You are encouraged to have a look at Policy QA-07 Consent to Nutrition Care and its Guidelines for additional information to consider with regards to consent.